 Turkey hosts refugees from many countries.
-According to the UNHCR, as of December 2016 approximately 2.7 million Syrian refugees are in Turkey.
+According to the UNHCR, as of October 2017 there are approximately 3.2 million Syrian refugees in Turkey.

 Turkey also maintains a significant non-Syrian population.
-As of October 2016, of the non-Syrian population of protection-seekers in Turkey: about 40% are from Iraq, 37% from Afghanistan, and 10% from Iran.
-A large chunk are from various other countries around the world.
+As of October 2017, of the non-Syrian population of protection-seekers in Turkey: about 44% are from Afghanistan, 42% are from Iraq, and 10% are from Iran.
+The remainder are from other countries around the world.

 In 2006, there were a total of 4,550 individual applications made for asylum in Turkey.
 In 2011, that number stood at 16,000.
 In 2013, it was 44,800.
 By 2014 it reached 82,000 and in 2015 the number exceeded 100k.
 In the first 10 months of 2016 the number of new applications in Turkey has remained in line with these yearly increases.
 These figures do not include Syrians (see info on Syrians in Turkey below).
 The new applicants, combined with other pre-existing populations and new-comers who have not been able to register yet, come to a total of approximately 328,000 individuals as of mid-2016.